MicrosoftDocs/windows-dev-docs/hub/apps/winui/index.md

 ## Windows UI 2 Library

-WinUI 2 can be used in UWP applications and incorporated into new or existing desktop applications using [XAML Islands](../desktop/modernize/xaml-islands.md).
+WinUI 2 can be used in UWP applications and incorporated into new or existing desktop applications using [XAML Islands](../desktop/modernize/xaml-islands.md) (for installation instructions, see [Getting started with the WinUI 2 Library](winui2/getting-started.md)).

 > [!NOTE]
 > WinUI 2.6 is the latest release.
 For details, see the [overview and release notes](winui2/index.md)